Though Jarred Kelenic is ‘exciting the daylights’ out of Mariners, don’t expect him on 2020 MLB roster

 But then you see the at-bat Kelenic had last week in live BP when he displayed near-perfect torque with a short yet violent swing that put the ball deep in the bleachers; it yielded a video that had Mets fans weeping.
 And then you see the two home runs he hit Monday, marvels of plate discipline and raw power, and well, you can’t help but wonder if the Mariners should do the imprudent thing.

-To put it in Russell Wilson terms, why not “let Jarred cook?”
+To put it in Russell Wilson terms, why not “let Jarred cook”?
 Why not bring him to the major leagues BECAUSE it is a 60-game mess of a season?
 Because what do they have to lose?
 Because if Kelenic is going to be penciled in as your starter by next year, why not let him get the baptism-under-fire phase of his development over with now?

 I’m sure it sounds awfully tempting to a fan base starving for new stars.
 But there are logical reasons to resist that temptation.